-When the bolognese sauce is finished, cook your pasta noodles.
+When the bolognese sauce is nearly finished, cook your pasta noodles.
 Bring a large pot of salted water to a rolling boil and cook your pasta according to the package directions.

-Drain your pasta when it's finished cooking.
-Divide it amongst bowls and top with the bolognese sauce.
-Grate on some parmesan, fresh basil and red pepper flakes if desired for garnish.
+Add the drained pasta directly into the sauce and toss to coat the noodles.
+Garnish with fresh parmesan, fresh herbs and red pepper flakes if desired for garnish.
 Eat while hot and enjoy!